Caerostris/Tier2/README.md

 For now, you'll have to "log in" manually:

-* Open a browser, go to your Tier2 panel
+* Open a browser, go to your Tier 2 panel
 * Open the dev tools
 * Copy your auth secret in `/var/lib/zerotier-one/authtoken.secret` on the server
 * Paste `window.localStorage.auth_secret = "auth_secret"` (and replace auth_secret with the secret you just copied) into the JavaScript console